 He received his Ph.D. from Harvard University in Psychology and has been at Wisconsin since 1984.
-He has published more than 275 articles, many chapters and reviews and edited 14 books.
-He is the author (with Sharon Begley) The Emotional Life of Your Brain to be published by Penguin in March of 2012.
+He has published more than 320 articles, numerous chapters and reviews and edited 14 books.
+He is the author (with Sharon Begley) of “The Emotional Life of Your Brain” published by Penguin in 2012.

 He has been a member of the Mind and Life Institute’s Board of Directors since 1991.
 In 2003 he was elected to the American Academy of Arts and Sciences and in 2004 he was elected to the Wisconsin Academy of Sciences, Arts and Letters.
 He was named one of the 100 most influential people in the world by Time Magazine in 2006.
 In 2006 he was also awarded the first Mani Bhaumik Award by UCLA for advancing the understanding of the brain and conscious mind in healing.
-Madison Magazine named him Person of the Year.
-In 2008, he founded the Center for Investigating Healthy Minds, a research center dedicated to the study of positive qualities, such as kindness and compassion.
+Madison Magazine named him Person of the Year in 2007.
+In 2008, he founded the Center for Healthy Minds, a research center dedicated to the study of positive qualities, such as kindness and compassion.
 In 2011, he was given the Paul D. MacLean Award for Outstanding Neuroscience Research in Psychosomatic Medicine.
 He serves on the Scientific Advisory Board at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig from 2011-2017 and as Chair of the Psychology section of the American Association for the Advancement of Science from 2011-2013.
 In 2013 he received the NYU College of Arts and Science Alumni Achievement Award.
 Member of the World Economic Forum’s Global Agenda Council on Mental Health for 2014-2016.